LIS 4800 Introduction to Archives and Records Management

 This course is an introduction to the archives and records management fields.
 It provides a survey of principles and practices applied by archivists and records managers and their inherent issues.
-It is an introduction to the fields and will present terms and concepts that will be used in other courses, explain how components of archives and records administration fit together, as well as how archives and records administration relates to other aspects of information management.
+It is an introduction to the fields and will present terms and concepts that will be used in related courses, explain how components of archives and records administration fit together, as well as how archives and records administration relate to other aspects of information management.
 We will discuss the nature of documentation and record keeping in contemporary society and the different types of institutions with responsibility for records.

-LEARNING OUTCOMES, GOALS & OBJECTIVES
+LEARNING OUTCOMES, GOALS, OBJECTIVES

 By the end of this course, you will be able to:

 - Define the basic terminology and concepts used in records management and archival administration.
 See A Glossary of Archival and Records Terminology: http://www.archivists.org/glossary/index.asp

 - Describe the evolution of methods and technologies used to create, store, organize, and preserve records.

 - Discuss the various environments and cultural contexts where records and documents are created, managed, and used and the reasons why societies, cultures, organizations, and individuals create and keep records (research, ongoing operations, accountability, litigation and organizational memory, et al.)

 - Describe the core components of archival programs (appraisal, acquisition/disposition, inventory, arrangement, description, preservation, access, use and outreach) and explain the relationships among these components.

 - Describe and discuss legal and ethical issues surrounding archives and records administration.

 - Demonstrate an awareness and understanding of current issues in the archives and records management professions.